• Skip to main content

 • Pre-heat your oven to 200C / 392F / gas mark 6.

-• Toss the butternut squash in 1-2 tbsp of olive oil, season and place in the centre of your oven for 30-45 minutes or until the butternut squash is soft with crispy edges.
+• Toss the butternut squash in 1-2 tablespoon of olive oil, season and place in the centre of your oven for 30-45 minutes or until the butternut squash is soft with crispy edges.
 Once the butternut quash is soft, remove from the oven and place to one side.

 • In the meantime, heat the remaining oil in a large, heavy bottomed frying pan.